 Examples of fixed expenses are salaries, accounting expenses, rent and rates, water and lights, statutory personnel payments, etc.

 This figure is often seen in the asset-side of a business’ balance sheet.
 It arises when a business changes ownership and the new owners purchase the business at a value greater than its net asset value.
 Essentially, although it appears as an asset, goodwill has no real value to a lender as its value is very difficult to define and impossible to liquidate.

-Gross profit is the difference between the revenue and the cost of goods sold and gives an indication of the business’ ability to generate a profit from its selling prices after taking into account its direct costs of producing the products or services that were sold.
+Gross profit is the difference between the revenue (turnover) and the cost of goods sold and gives an indication of the business’ ability to generate a profit from its selling prices after taking into account its direct costs of producing the products or services that were sold.

 Also known as Statement of Comprehensive Income and Profit or Loss Statement.
 One of the main objectives of a business is to make a profit and the income statement reflects the financial results of a business’ trading activity over a given period (usually, but not always, 12 months) which is called the accounting period.
 Information for the accounting period being reported on is required to be shown together with the previous period so that a comparison of performance can be made.